rayfrankenstein/AITOW/README.md

 ---
 “I hate [agile].
 Mostly because it priorities easy incremental improvements and rituals.”—RLQy16, a user who works for Spotify, Blind

 ---
+"[Scrum] also fits very well with feature factory shops: a story fits nicely into a single feature.
+God help you when you are trying to build a system from scratch with scrum overhead.
+Not everything is a story or a ticket.
+It's painful."--bennysomething, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
 “The first time I got in a Scrum team I thought of Animal Farm in the first few days.
 It presents itself as giving power to the workers while being highly authoritarian.
 It rely heavily on social pressure and those who don’t conform are shamed or purged.
 The control of the mean of production, the disdain for individuality and creativity, the party line, all is there.”—heisgone, [https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/](https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/)